BDC Hamburger Icon

 Higher energy

 Sex can also give you more energy by improving your sleep.
 Again, sex releases hormones like oxytocin and prolactin while reducing cortisol.
-According to the Sleep Foundation, these hormonal changes can induce drowsiness, making it easier to fall asleep, and you can reap the benefits of better sleep the next day.
-Being well rested and having more energy will enable you to face the tasks of the day ahead.
+These hormonal changes can induce drowsiness, making it easier to fall asleep; plus, you can reap the benefits of better sleep the next day.
+Being well-rested and having more energy will enable you to face the tasks of the day ahead.
 In fact, adequate sleep is so important to productivity that some employers even let employees nap on the job.

-Similar to the relationship between sex and mood, sex and sleep are inherently linked, with higher-quality sleep resulting in better sexual outcomes.
+Similar to the relationship between sex and mood, sex and sleep are inherently linked: Higher-quality sleep results in better sexual outcomes.

 Fewer sick days

 Sexually active people tend to get sick less often.
-Johns Hopkins Medicine explains how physical intimacy has been linked with better physical health outcomes: It can reduce blood pressure, the severity of chronic pain, and the risk of a heart attack.
+Physical intimacy has been linked with better physical health outcomes: It can reduce blood pressure, the severity of chronic pain and the risk of a heart attack.

 Did You Know?Did you know